Values Challenge for Community Groups

-If you feel that your group would benefit from looking more closely at its values but would prefer something a little less structured, you could follow the spirit of the Values Challenge in a less formal way.
+If you feel that your group would benefit from looking more closely at its values but would prefer something a little less structured, you could follow the spirit of the Values Challenge and reflect the World Values Day 2023 theme of Values Bring Us Together in a less formal way.
 Just get the group together on or before World Values Day and do some thinking about the most important values you all share.
-Then together
+Then together:

-- think about how you can put that value into action simply, effectively and quickly– for ideas and suggestions on how to do this please download the Values Guide for Community Groups
+- think about how you can put that value into action simply, effectively and quickly in a way that will help bring your group more closely together – for ideas and suggestions on how to do this please download the Values Guide for Community Groups from this page

 - THEN GO AND DO IT!